-Although some states allow drivers to purchase a sizable bond in lieu of insurance, there are no alternatives to vehicle insurance in Kansas (that is, unless you have 26 or more cars insured under your name).
+Although some states allow drivers to purchase a sizable bond in lieu of insurance, there are no alternatives to vehicle insurance in Kansas (unless you own 26 or more cars and self-insure them).

 However, the Kansas Automobile Insurance Plan can help high-risk drivers obtain car insurance if at least three insurance companies refuse to issue a policy.
 Kansas-licensed car insurance agents can provide information on how to apply.

 How Much Coverage Do You Need in Kansas?